 Entertainment at court in Elizabethan times included jousting, dancing, poetry-reading, dramatic performances, hunting, riding, banqueting and concerts.

+Many of Queen Elizabeth I's most entertaining court appearances took place in Greenwich itself, at Greenwich Palace.
 The culture of court entertainment partly explains why the Elizabethan age was such a notable one for poetry, drama and music.
 Queen Elizabeth I was a skilled hunter, rider, dancer, poet and musician, and she admired proficiency in these areas in her courtiers.
 Court entertainments also provided a means for suitors to interact with the Queen, and gain her attention.